 This is one of my favorite Doctor Doom stories, and yet in the context of my project here this is one of my most deadly foes.
 I'll get to the second half of that statement in the Chronological Placement Considerations section.
 For now, here's the story in a nutshell:

-Doctor Dooms takes over the world.
+Doctor Doom takes over the world.
 Easily.
-Proves that he can run it successfully and make the world a better place to leave.
+Proves that he can run it successfully and make the world a better place to lives.
 But then he gets bored and relinquishes control.
 And that, friends, is awesome.